microsoft/MPPC23-Power-Apps/lab3/README.md

 >
 > This is a best practice because you will avoid people accidentally using dependencies on the pipelines tables, or having issues with sharing pipelines and giving people the right security roles.
 Take a look at the [FAQ on Microsoft Learn](https://learn.microsoft.com/power-platform/alm/pipelines#frequently-asked-questions) to learn more best practices.

+There are two ways to install the pipelines solution:

+### Via Power Platform Admin Center

 1. Go to the [Power Platform Admin Center](https://aka.ms/ppac)

     ![](./assets/admin-center.png)